-Although the commonly used software such as Photoshop works primarily in the RGB model, some useful image processing operations cannot be done in this model.
+Although commonly used software works primarily in the RGB model, some useful image processing operations cannot be done in this model.
 It is not possible to make large changes to brightness and contrast without changing the colour saturation and hue of individual pixels.
 Using the Curves tool as an example, even if the same curve is applied to all three colours (red, green and blue), the effect can be to change both the saturation and hue as well.
 As these changes happen non-uniformly across the range of colours, they cannot be compensated using the Saturation and Hue sliders.

 The HSV Model of Colour

 In the HSV model, each pixel in the image is represented by three numerical values (called h, s and v) for the hue, saturation and value of the colour of that pixel.
 In this model, v represents the brightness of the colour only.
 So changing v changes the brightness of that pixel, not its colour in other respects (which is determined by h and s).
 Mathematically, v is defined as v = max(r,g,b), where r, g and b are the red, green and blue values.